African art > African statues : tribal fetish, maternity > Hemba figure

 This tribal art hemba miniature commemorating a local chief, an intermediary between men and gods, stands out for its camped attitude, carried by reduced legs.
 The mouth is symbolically inlaid with a nail.

 Watch the video

-The Hemba, established in southeastern Zaire, on the right bank of the Lualaba, have long been subject to the neighboring Luba empire, which has had a definite influence on their culture, religion and art.
+The Hemba, established in southeastern Zaire on the right bank of the Lualaba River, were long subject to the neighboring Luba empire, which had a definite influence on their culture, religion, and art.
 Ancestor worship, whose effigies have long been attributed to the Luba, is central to hemba society.
 Genealogy is indeed the guarantor of privileges and land distribution.
 All aspects of the community are permeated by the authority of the ancestors.
-Thus, they are considered to have influence over justice, medicine, law, and sacrifice.
+Thus, these are considered to have influence on justice, medicine, law and sacrifice.

 This item is sold with its certificate of authenticity

 |Country||rdc ex zaire|

 You could also be interested by these items